Azure/azure-openapi-validator/docs/parameters-in-point-get.md

 ## Output Message

-{param.name} is a query parameter.
-Point Get's MUST not have query parameters other than api version
+Query parameter {0} should be removed.
+Point gets MUST not have query parameters other than API version

 ## Description